mariuszsienkiewicz/go-proxy/README.md

   rules:
     - name: "REDIRECT SELECT FOR UPDATE QUERIES TO PRIMARY" # name of the query
       regex_rule: "^SELECT FOR UPDATE.*" # regex rule - regexp definition of rule
-      target_id: "P1" # to which server this rule should direct
+      target_id: "P1" # to which db this rule should direct
     - name: "REDIRECT SELECT QUERIES TO REPLICA"
       regex_rule: "^SELECT.*"
       target_id: "R1"